-Configuring Communication with the ScienceLogic API 5

-Logging In and Out of the New User Interface 5

-Using Basic Search 6

-Filtering Data with SmartViews 8

-Using the List View and the Card View 13

-Managing New Features on the Content Management Tab 14

-Getting Help and More Information 16
+Configuring Communication with the ScienceLogic API .
+6 Logging In and Out of the New User Interface 6 Using Basic Search 7 Filtering Data with SmartViews .
+9 Managing New Features on the Content Management Tab 14 Getting Help and More Information .
+16